Sam Cordovano: Professional wrestling career

 Cordovano began taking professional wrestling matches in the early 1930s as a way to make money during the football offseason.
 Known for his football bonafides and business-like demeanor on the mat, Cordovano achieved success in promotions in New York, Boston, Buffalo, Pittsburgh, and Toronto.
 Cordovano frequently grappled with wrestling legends, including Ed "Strangler" Lewis, Jim Browning, Ed Don George and Jim Londos.

 Throughout Cordovano's 6-year professional wrestling career, he had several high-profile matches.
 On March 27, 1933, Cordovano challenged Jim Browning for the NYSAC World Heavyweight Championship in front an audience of over 5,000 at the 71st Regiment Armory in New York.
 Cordovano also challenged for other venerated wrestling titles, including Boston's AWA World Heavyweight Title held by Ed Don George on June 28, 1933, and the NWA World Heavyweight Title held by Jim Londos on March 2, 1934.

 Cordovano's professional wrestling career includes 61 wins, 16 losses, 52 draws on record.

+Cordovano became the matchmaker of the Buffalo Sporting Club in August 1936, replacing Hans Furst.